NastasyaChurashova/rsschool-cv/cv.md

 Efficient self-actualization as a **Front-end Developer** on the basis of flash-like _development_ and _responsivity_ to the IT World changing realities, my contribution to making the World a better place.

 ### **Skills**
-Entry level: HTML5, CSS3, SASS, Bootstrap, Git, Figma, VS Code, PHP 8.0, JS, Photoshop
+Entry level: HTML5, CSS3, SASS, Bootstrap, Git, Figma, VS Code, PHP 8.0, JS, Photoshop.

 ### **Code examples**
-All my latest code examples could be found here in [my GitHub account.](https://github.com/NastasyaChurashova)
+All my latest code examples could be found here in [my GitHub account.](https://github.com/NastasyaChurashova).

 ### **Experience**
 * [Creating static landing pages](https://github.com/NastasyaChurashova/Sign-up);